-To protect and promote the health, environment and well-being of the Town of Ashland residents and visitors.
+To protect and promote the health, environment, and well-being of the Town of Ashland's residents and visitors.

 The Ashland Health Department offers a wide variety of services for the Town of Ashland.
-The services range from a multitude of various inspections, investigations, training opportunities, emergency preparedness and staff assistance.
+The services range from a multitude of various inspections, investigations, vaccine clinics, training opportunities, emergency preparedness, and staff assistance.

 The Health Department runs the day-to-day operations of the office, while the Board of Health acts as the policymakers.
 The Department is responsible for the enforcement of the public health policies, as well as local, state, and federal laws and regulations in order to protect the health, safety, and well-being of our residents, visitors, and the environment.

 Mass.
 Department of Public Health Issues New Fish Consumption Advisories

 Based on PFAS in Fish at 13 State Parks

 The Ashland Board of Health has been advised by the Massachusetts Department of Public Health that the Ashland State Park Reservoir is among 13 waterbodies at State Parks operated by the Department of Conservation and Recreation (DCR) in which elevated levels of PFAS (per- and polyfluoroalkyl substances) were found in fish at a level above government recommendations for consumption.
 You can read the full Press Release HERE.

 ASHLAND DRINKING WATER IS PERFECTLY SAFE.
 Ashland's drinking water is supplied by wells and a water treatment facility located on Howe Street in Ashland.
 You can see the latest Water Quality Report HERE.

 Surface water tests for PFAS did not cause concern or any recommendations to be issued.
 Swimming, boating and general recreation is not impacted; only fish consumption has a new advisory.